University of Sydney Medicine - detailed entry requirements and how USYD compares with other universities

 Double degree requirements

-You need a serious ATAR of 99.95 to be admitted into the Double Degree Medical Program.
-The number of students admitted into this Program is 40 - with 30 domestic and 10 international places, with this representing approximately 18% of the total medical school.
-The actual percentage is not able to be determined as even though there are 227 Commonwealth supported places, the University of Sydney does not indicate how many international places are available in total.
+You need a serious ATAR of 99.95 to be admitted into the Double Degree Medical Program (Indigenous applicants require an ATAR of 90).
+The number of students admitted into this Program is 40 - with 30 domestic and 10 international places, with this representing 13% of the total medical school.
 Once in, students need to continue to achieve high academic levels, with a weighted average mark of a minimum of 65 needing to be maintained throughout your undergraduate degree to ensure you are able to proceed into the Doctor of Medicine degree.

 Types of previous degrees appropriate for University of Sydney medicine